merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-taxonomy.md

 |7||||||Bifidobacterium longum|
 |(...)|(...)|(...)|(...)|(...)|(...)|(...)|

-Not every gene call has to be in the matrix, and not every level of taxonomy has to be present.
+Not every gene call has to be in the matrix, and not every level of taxonomy has to be present, anvi'o will find a way to deal with that, but the more the merrier.

 Once you have your matrix ready, this is the command line to import it using the parser `default_matrix`:

 {% highlight bash %}
 $ anvi-import-taxonomy -c CONTIGS.db -i input_matrix.txt -p default_matrix
 {% endhighlight %}

+That's it!

 ## Centrifuge Output